hfactor/hiran.in/_notes/20 Logs/06 Coffee/AreoPress Zero.md

 ---
-title: Recipe - AreoPress Zero
+title: AreoPress Zero
 date: 2024-08-17
 meta-url:
 category: Coffee
 meta-lang:
 meta-publisher:
+subtopic: Recipe
 ---
 This recipe is designed for the AeroPress Go, **perfect for travel without a thermometer or scale**.
 This is optimised for medium roast, medium-fine ground coffee.
 ## Preparation